Evelyyyynnnn/Academic-Portfolio/source/Activity/index.md

 </table>

+In general,as the first generation college student born in one small town of the southwestern China,I consistently show interest to public-goods,especiall for the education equality and youngster therapy in [SDGs](https://sdgs.un.org/goals).

 Under the principle of expressing better education to more people,I've started the country-round [tutoring](http://k.sina.com.cn/article_5617175140_14ecf4a6401900tj62.html) and speech jobs since the start of undergruate study